 If you want to have a known donor’s sperm tested, then this is going to cost money and take time (sperm is frozen and quarantined for six months).
 Unlike frozen sperm at a sperm bank, which has already had the necessary tests and is ready to use immediately.

 You may decide that you don’t want your known donor to have anything to do with your child.
 If your known donor agrees that’s fine, but things change over time and you might find yourself in an awkward situation where the donor insists on being involved.
 Make sure you know the laws in your State regarding known donors and draw up a legal contract with your wishes written down, this might not help you if the donor decides to go to court, but it can be seen as evidence that the original agreement was that the donor would not have any rights to the child.

-Whether to use a known donor, or a clinic is a choice only you can make.
+Whether to opt for a known donor or a clinic is a choice only you can make.
 Look at the pros and cons and think about your own circumstances before you make the decision.